Title: Taste Manipulation and Swallowing Mechanics in Trauma-Related Sensory-Based Dysphagia

 It’s really up to you where you want to start because a lot of the tools they used in my opinion are pretty cool..

-By looking at a specific sample – U.S. military service members all at Walter Reed National Military Medical Center – that were actually already part of a larger study that was being conducted, the authors could easily get quick access and pick those participants who met their criteria (this can otherwise take a looong time for researchers!)
+By looking at a specific sample – U.S. military service members all at Walter Reed National Military Medical Center – that were actually already part of a larger study that was being conducted, the authors could easily get quick access and pick those participants who met their criteria.
 However, there is a caveat to this fastrack to keep in mind later on🧐…

 So by reviewing medical charts for info, applying the inclusion/exclusion criteria, while the authors began with 45 inpatients, they ended up with 32 who were eligible and agreeable.